 Blank and invalid votes: a voice with little impact

-Given the highly unusual and tumultuous nature of this election—both in its campaign, marked by a series of twists and turns with a domino effect, and in its outcome—the disqualification of traditional parties and the rise to power of a new political movement, foreshadowing a reshaping of the political landscape—the focus on blank and invalid votes (BIV) may seem out of place.
+Given this election—which was, to say the least, unusual and tumultuous, both in its campaign—marked by a series of twists and turns with a domino effect—and in its outcome—the disqualification of traditional parties and the rise to power of a new political movement, foreshadowing a reshaping of the political landscape—the focus on blank and invalid votes (VBN) may seem out of place.

 Aurélia Troupel, University of Montpellier